 Owing to a larger frame size and more weight to move around, pushing a double stroller can be a challenge.
 The Duallie features a smooth front wheel swivel that makes maneuvering a breeze even in tight indoor spaces.
 The large wheels easily glide, so you should be able to push two toddlers without having to exert too much effort.
 You can also go on a three-person jog with the locking front wheel.

 While extra width and folded bulk are unavoidable with a double stroller, the Duallie does a great job of minimizing both issues.
-This stroller is only about 5 inches wider than the single model, so you should still be able to fit through most spaces.
+Amazingly it is only about 5 inches wider than the single model, so you should still be able to fit through most spaces.
 You will need a bit of extra space to transport or store the Duallie, but the quick-release feature definitely makes life easier by letting you easily detach all three wheels.

 One way that extra width works on your favor is in the size of the lower storage bin.
 Even with the additional gear that two children require, the deep basket should be able to hold the essentials.